Casting #464697 168 Tooth Chevy (2 types)

 Fork Side

-This is the driver-side view and shows the clutch release fork hole.
+This is the driver-side view and shows the clutch

 The hole is in the same location on both versions.

-Pass Side
+Passenger Side

-This view shows the starter bump that is typical of all Chevrolet 168 tooth aluminum Bellhousings.
+This view shows the starter bump that is typical of

 Inside

-Here you can see that the clutch fork ball stud is in the upper half of the stud boss, which makes this a "621" replacement bell.
+Here you can see that the clutch fork ball stud is

-Inside Part #
+Inside Part # 697 Inside Part # 621

-specific to 1978-87 A & G body cars.
+This housing on the left is specific to 1978-87 A & G body cars.
+The housing on the right is the GM

 168 tooth flywheel